SchulzLab/STARE/docs/Separate_ABC.rst

    :header: "Flag", "Description"
    :widths: 8, 50

+   -u / --genes, File with rows of gene IDs/symbols to limit the output to.
+The respective IDs/symbols must be present in the gtf-file (-a).
+If you don't give any gene list you will get the result for all genes in the gtf-file.
    -n, Column(s) in the --bed_file representing the activity of the region.
 You will get one set of output files for each column.
 Start counting at 1.
 Allowed formats are individual columns; column ranges; columns separated by comma as well as a start column with all consecutive columns.
    -c, Number of cores to provide for parallel computing.
 Note that the processing is also heavy on memory.
    -x, Bed-file with regions to exclude.
 All regions in the --bed_file with ≥ 1 bp overlap will be discarded from all further analyses.
 Make sure that your -b file has the same naming scheme e.g. both *chr1* or both *1* in the first column.
 Otherwise an intersection is not possible.